The Garmin eTrex series – the first eTrex was born in 1999 – defines together with the Garmin GPSMAP series the term “GPS handheld”.

 - ANT+ to connect to heart rate, cadence, temperature sensor, Garmin chirp or VIRB action camera and to exchange data with compatible Garmin devices (transfer waypoints, routes, tracks & geocaches).

-A feature frequently requested by users – the wireless import of GPX files from a smartphone – is not available. users with Android smartphones can at least import via USB and OTG cableAmazon.
+A feature frequently requested by users – the wireless import of GPX files from a smartphone – is not available. users with Android smartphones can at least import via USB and OTG cableAmazon (Amazon).

 Garmin eTrex 32x – Handling & Operations